h2oai/sparkling-water/doc/src/site/sphinx/tutorials/hive_support.rst

 Import Data from Hive in a Kerberized Hadoop Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before a given connection to Hive is made, a user hasto be authenticated with the Hive instance
+Before a given connection to Hive is made, a user has to be authenticated with the Hive instance
 via a delegation token and pass the delegation token to Sparkling Water.
 Sparkling Water ensures that the delegation token is being automatically refreshed, thus delegation token never expires
 in long-running Sparkling Water applications.